-The Fluid service is primarily a total-order broadcast: it takes in changes (called “operations” or “ops”) from each client, gives the op a sequential order number, and sends the ordered op back to each client.
+The Fluid service is primarily a total-order broadcast: it takes in changes (called “operations” or “ops”) from each client, gives each op a sequential order number, and sends each ordered op back to each client.
 Distributed data structures use these ops to reconstruct state on each client.
 The Fluid service doesn’t parse any of these ops; in fact, the service knows nothing about the contents of any Fluid container.

 From the client perspective, this op flow is accessed through a DeltaConnection object.

 The service also stores old operations, accessible to clients through a DeltaStorageService object, and stores summaries of the shared objects.
 It’s worth discussing summaries at length, but for now, consider that merging 1,000,000 changes could take some time, so we summarize the state of the objects and store it on the service for faster loading.